By Andrew Hildreth

 The second element is that Mille has started to use case and baseplate materials that are normally used in such realms as Formula 1 cars, aerospace and racing yachts.
 The materials used are leading-edge technology, even in the industries outside of watchmaking.
 Not only is the metal or material new in terms of composition, the ability to use them in watchmaking is unknown.
 Mille dedicates years - and invests millions of Swiss francs - to understanding the material and how to incorporate it in his watches.

-For the RM056 series and the RM 07-02 Lady Pink (above), where the case is manufactured from sapphire crystal, Mille had to find new ways to polish crystal to the required dimensions of the tonneau case.
+For the RM056 series and the RM 07-02 Gemset Sapphire models, where the case is manufactured from sapphire crystal, Mille had to find new ways to polish crystal to the required dimensions of the tonneau case.
 Polishing flat surfaces is easy, but polishing complex curved surfaces presents a whole new set of problems.
 The method requires that the surfaces be polished using ultrasound in a pot of viscous diamond-particle filled mud, where the effects of polishing cannot be measured.
 The failure rate for such a process is high when the three parts of the case have to fit to within the same 100th of a millimetre tolerance.
+The range of Gemset Sapphire watches now includes blue, green and pink sapphire crystal, this year with an extra dose of diamonds.
+The sapphire crystal requires 40 days of finishing and twice the time to set the gemstones compared to ceramics or Carbon TPT.

 Apart from the cases, the movements inside are not standard, have usually required a comprehensive redesign and are coated in materials new to high-end watchmaking.
 Mille never did enter the classical world of Geneva stripes and perlage decorations - his watch movements are coated in PVD (Physical Vapor Deposition) or Titalyt.
 The movement parts are usually a hybrid of titanium with other materials that Mille’s dedicated team of watchmakers and micro engineers spend years perfecting.